 14. Property

-The hardest part about investing in real estate is finding a property that you can purchase with a margin of safety.
-If you can do that, you can make some decent returns investing in property.
+The hardest part about investing in real estate is finding a property you can purchase with a margin of safety.
+If you can do that, you can make some decent returns.
+You can make money by buying at a below-market rate and selling at full price, as well as by renting or leasing to tenants.

 15. Real Estate Investment Trust